daerup/PowerToys-Run-Huh/README.md

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.

-To contribute to PowerToys-Run-Spotify, follow these steps:
+To contribute to PowerToys-Run-Huh, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature/fix.